A shelter for chameleon will ever be completed without adding some plants.

 - Add some peat moss on the organic soil for better keeping.
 Drain the water well to prevent root rot.
 The organic soil must be damp and not too wet, so check it more often.

 - Boston Fern is a hanging plant for the chameleon enclosure.
 Everyone might be familiar with this plant as it is common in gardens.
-They are easy to care even with indoor light.
+They are easy to care for, even with indoor light.
 It can also serve as a home décor because of its very pleasing appearance.

 - Do not completely dry out the soil between watering, but leave some moistness on it.
 This is to ensure proper soil setup for the fern to live well.